midchamps/fl_chart_gradient/README.md

-FL Chart with some gradient colors and shadows.
+FL Chart .... also supported with some gradient colors and shadows.